 There are several things that can further deplete your levels of vitamin B, which means that there is a big chance that your nerves will have become damaged.
-Make sure your supplement contains vitamin B1, as this is responsible for creating a protective myelin sheath over your nerve endings, enabling them to function properly.
+Make sure your supplement contains vitamin B1 or benfotiamine, as this is responsible for creating a protective myelin sheath over your nerve endings, enabling them to function properly.
 Additionally, B1 helps to transmit specific types of nerve signals along the spinal cord and to the brain.
 Your supplement should also include vitamin B2, as this helps to keep tissue healthy and helps your body to regenerate and to recover from injuries.
 It has also been shown to protect the overall nervous system.

 Another supplement that has been shown to work and that has been prescribed to neuropathy sufferers in Germany for many years is alpha lipoic acid.
 This is a very powerful antioxidant that helps to protect the nerves’ micro-circulation system.
 It is important to get the dosage of alpha lipoic acid right, however.
 A supplement such as Nerve Renew, for instance, is physician recommended as it contains clinically proven levels of alpha lipoic acid.
 As an antioxidant, it prevents any further damage from occurring on the nerves, while simultaneously encouraging regeneration.
 When taken together with B complex vitamins, which have been included in the Nerve Renew by The Neuropathy Treatment Group, this provides an excellent protection against neuropathy and many people have shared positive reviews of their tremendous improvements in their condition.